Our Story

 Chimamanda Ngozi Adichie on Instagram

-Our international readership comes to us for our longform Profiles; features; book, film, and TV reviews; interviews; new writing; and news on the people and institutions shaping the scenes.
-Our layered cultural journalism is driven by our need to make the deep archives of resources, data, and history available for use anywhere, from general reading to academia; and, crucially, to be a ladder for the next generation of African creatives in literature and film, to help provide necessary tools in their development.
+Our layered cultural journalism is driven by our need to contextualize Africa in the global conversation, and, crucially, to be a ladder for the next generation of creatives in literature and film, to help provide necessary tools in their development.

 • We want to identify, produce, and document literary and film knowledge and history as they are experienced in Africa and in the Diaspora